JeevanJames/script-playground/README.md

 # Script playground
-VSCode-based playground for JavaScript and Typescript in Node and browser environments
+The script-playground is a VSCode-based playground for JavaScript and Typescript in Node and browser environments.

 ## Getting started
 1. Fork the repository to your own GitHub account.

     > **Note**: You do not need to fork the repository.
-You can clone this repository or just download the source to your system.
+You can clone this original  repository or just download the source to your system.
 However, there are additional benefits if you fork the repository.

 2. Clone the forked repository to a folder on your system.
     ```sh